-In a complaint filed last week, Nucor-Yamato Steel Co.
-Inc. and Nucor Steel-Arkansas, both of which have steel production facilities in Arkansas, alleged that the pipeline issued "unclear and inadequate" operational alerts in December 2004 that caused them to be "unfairly penalized for over-consumption of nominations while still remaining under their contract demand."
+In a complaint filed this week, Nucor-Yamato Steel Co.
+Inc. and Nucor Steel-Arkansas, which both have steel production facilities in Arkansas, alleged that the pipeline issued “unclear and inadequate” operational alerts in December 2004 that caused them to be “unfairly penalized for over-consumption of nominations while still remaining under their contract demand.”

 At issue are what appear to be conflicting fax warnings during the operational alert period that on one hand instructed the Nucor shippers to “hold usage to CD (contract demand),” while on the other hand warned that excess contract quantities’ (ECQ) penalties would be applied to volumes delivered in excess of 102% of scheduled quantity.

 On Christmas Day, CenterPoint delivered 4,062 MMBtu to Nucor Steel-Arkansas and 12,095 MMBtu to Nucor-Yamato, according to the steel producers.
 “The volumes delivered exceeded the volumes scheduled by 1,562 MMBtu and 3,848 MMBtu, respectively, yet they were well below contract demand,” they told FERC.

 CenterPoint assessed ECQ penalties of $69,475 against Nucor Steel-Arkansas and $163,945 against Nucor-Yamato for alleged failure to comply with pipeline’s critical notice.